viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 > [!NOTE]
 > Recall is coming soon through a post-launch Windows update.
 See [aka.ms/copilotpluspcs](https://aka.ms/copilotpluspcs).

-When Recall opens the snapshot you selected, it enables screenray, which runs on top of the saved snapshot.
+When Recall opens a snapshot you selected, it enables screenray, which runs on top of the saved snapshot.
 Screenray analyzes what's in the snapshot and allows you to interact with individual elements in the snapshot.
 For instance, you can copy text from the snapshot or send pictures from the snapshot to an app that supports `jpeg` files.

 :::image type="content" source="images/8908044-recall.png" alt-text="Screenshot of Recall with search results displayed for a query about a restaurant that the user's friend sent them." lightbox="images/8908044-recall.png":::